sass/sass-site/source/blog/035-security-alert-tar-permissions.md

 * Users who installed the `sass-embedded` package from npm as the Unix root user prior to version 1.54.5.

-* Users on multi-user systems who the stand-alone Dart Sass, Dart Sass Embedded, or Sass Migrator `.tar.gz` archives from the Dart Sass website and explicitly passed the `-p`/`--preserve-permissions` flag when extracting them.
+* Users on multi-user systems who downloaded the stand-alone Dart Sass, Dart Sass Embedded, or Sass Migrator `.tar.gz` archives from the Dart Sass website and explicitly passed the `-p`/`--preserve-permissions` flag when extracting them.

 We strongly recommend that users in these vulnerable groups delete and re-install Sass.
 All the `.tar.gz` files on GitHub have been scrubbed to remove